Meet the 2024-2025 Writing Advisers

 A place that feels like home: Anywhere that I can lie down and sleep

-Gianna is a sophomore UEP major and Interdisciplinary Writing minor.
-They are excited for their first year at the Writing Center and to begin supporting students in their writing endeavors.
+Gianna is a junior UEP major and Interdisciplinary Writing minor.
+They are excited to be returning for their second year at the Writing Center and to continue supporting students in their writing endeavors.
 They hope to assist students in discovering what writing process works best for them and make writing papers more enjoyable.
 When they're not at the Writing Center, you can find Gianna somewhere out there reading, junk journaling, or playing Pikmin Bloom!

 Pronouns: they/he/she